Skip to main content

 The bursary will provide up to $8 million annually for the next two years.

-Bursaries of up to $125,000 for rural applicants or $200,000 for remote applicants will be available to medical students in their final year of an undergraduate medical program at any medical university, who have been matched with a family medicine residency program at the University of Alberta or University of Calgary.
+The bursaries will be available to medical students in their final year of an undergraduate medical program at any medical university who have been matched with a family medicine residency program at the University of Alberta or the University of Calgary.

-The grants are designed to attract and retain paramedics in rural, remote and First Nations, Métis and Inuit communities across Alberta.
+The province also announced Thursday it will spend $1.4 million to recruit and train more medical first-responders for rural, remote and First Nations, Métis and Inuit communities across Alberta.

 The province says the rural health care action plan will be reviewed and updated every three years.